PCOS Treatment Diet: Best Foods for Getting PregnantFertility Treatment

 By stimulating binding globulin, green tea can improve reproductive function in women with polycystic ovary syndrome.

 Mint has long been known for its medicinal properties.
-Drinking mint herbal tea twice daily for several weeks can significantly affect the treatment of PCOS.
+Drinking mint herbal tea twice daily for several weeks can significantly affect a PCOS treatment diet.